 - Economic growth.
 With firms and individuals facing incentives to be innovative and work hard this creates a climate of innovation and economic expansion.
 This helps to increase real GDP and lead to improved living standards.
 This increased wealth, enables a higher standard of living; in theory, everyone can benefit from this increased wealth, and there is a ‘trickle down effect‘ from rich to poor.

 - There are no better alternatives.
 As Winston Churchill, ‘“It has been said that democracy is the worst form of government except all the others that have been tried.’
 A similar statement could apply to capitalism.

-- Inherited Wealth and Wealth inequality.
-A capitalist society is based on legal right to private property and the ability to pass on to future generations.
+- Inherited wealth and wealth inequality.
+A capitalist society is based on legal right to private property and the ability to pass on wealth to future generations.
 Capitalists argue that a capitalist society is fair because you gain the rewards of your hard work.
 But, often people are rich, simply because they inherit wealth or are born into a privileged class.
 Therefore, capitalist society not only fails to create equality of outcome, but also fails to provide equality of opportunity.